skwiggle/3821_WIL/README.md

    **3821_WIL/app/kivy_venv/Scripts/python.exe** in your project and then press OK.
 5. open up a command prompt window (not the one in pycharm) and type: pip install watchdog
 6. try running the main.py file within pycharm and it should work

+##### Linux and Mac
+> Unfortunately, there are too many distributions of Linux and Mac to document the installation guide as
+> the Linux and Mac versions use completely different libraries and are not guaranteed to work.
+> Development on Windows is higher recommended.